-The Oracle® Database version 19c introduced a slew of new and improved features.
+The Oracle®; Database version 19c introduced a slew of new and improved features.

 Oracle 19c is the last in the Oracle Database 12c release 2 product family with long-term support.
-It is available on Linux®, Windows®, Solaris®, HP/UX®, and AIX® platforms as well as the Oracle Cloud.
+It is available on Linux®;, Windows®;, Solaris®;, HP/UX®;, and AIX®; platforms as well as the Oracle Cloud.
 Oracle 19c provides customers with the best performance, scalability, reliability, and security features for all their operational and analytical workloads.

 The following sections explore these features in more depth.

-Use DBCA silent mode for cloning or relocating a PDB, CDB, or non-CDB database, as shown in the following examples:
+- Use DBCA silent mode for cloning or relocating a PDB, CDB, or non-CDB database, as shown in the following examples:

-To create a PDB by cloning a remote PDB with DBCA in silent mode, use the following syntax:
+- To create a PDB by cloning a remote PDB with DBCA in silent mode, use the following syntax:

 dbca -createPluggableDatabase -createFromRemotePDB -remotePDBName <REMOTE_PDB_NAME> -remoteDBConnString <REMOTE_DB_CONN_STRING> -sysDBAUserName <SYSDBUSERNAME> -sysDBAPassword <SYSDBAPASSOWRD> -dbLinkUsername <DBLINK_COMMON_USER_NAME> -dbLinkUserPassword <DBLINK_COMMON_USERNAME_PWD> -sourceDB <Local_CDB> -pdbName <PDBTOBECREATED>

-To relocate a PDB to another CDB, use the following syntax:
+- To relocate a PDB to another CDB, use the following syntax:

 dbca -silent -relocatePDB -remotePDBName <REMOTE_PDB_NAME> -remoteDBConnString <REMOTE_DB_CONN_STRING> -sysDBAUserName <SYSDBUSERNAME> -sysDBAPassword <SYSDBAPASSOWRD> -dbLinkUsername <DBLINK_COMMON_USERNAME> -dbLinkUserPassword <DBLINK_COMMON_USERNAME_PWD> -sourceDB <DBNAME_PDB_TOBERELOCATED> -pdbName <PDBTOBERECREATED

-To create a duplicate of a non-CDB or Real Application Clusters (RAC) database, use the following syntax:
+- To create a duplicate of a non-CDB or Real Application Clusters (RAC) database,

 dbca -silent -createDuplicateDB -gdbName test -primaryDBConnectionString <Hostname>:1521/orcl.us.rackspace.com -sid test -databaseConfigType SINGLE -initParams db_unique_name=test -sysPassword XXXXX

 This feature makes automation and prechecks tasks as real as possible by providing similar inputs and outputs that a DBA would use for upgrade tasks.
-This feature is for RAC only and not yet available for Oracle Restart.
+This feature is for RAC only and is not yet available for Oracle Restart.
 Following are the checks performed in a dry-run Grid upgrade:

 Syntax: $ORACLE_HOME/runinstaller dryRunForUpgrade